Cruise Ship Muster Drill & Muster Station?

 In Traditional muster drill passengers go to assigned muster stations marked on their cruise cards or cabin doors.

 Cruise lines provide daily newsletters or program schedules that are delivered to passengers’ staterooms each evening for the next day’s activities.
-For example, Carnival has the FunTimes, Norwegian Cruise Line offers the Freestyle Daily, and MSC provides their Daily Program.
+For example, Royal Caribbean has the Cruise Compass, Carnival has the FunTimes, Norwegian Cruise Line offers the Freestyle Daily, and MSC provides their Daily Program.

 These guides list essential safety information like muster drill times, as well as all onboard activities and special events happening throughout the ship.